-8. External benchmarking to compare performance with peers
+8. External benchmarking to compare internal VFM targets performance with peers

-For this year, the benchmarking provider was changed to i4H to receive more granular data and due to the data collation process being more efficient.
-As a result the number of peers has reduced from 90 last year to 15 this year, so relatively small variances have affected quartile positions and also prior year comparisons cannot be undertaken.
+For this year, the benchmarking provider was changed to i4H in order to receive more granular data and due to the data collation process being more efficient.
+As a result the number of peers has reduced from 90 last year to 15 this year, therefore relatively small variances has impacted quartile positions and also prior year comparisons cannot be undertaken.
 Customer service effectiveness measures still have an aim for the upper quartile and cost measures are aimed to be either quartile 1 or 2.
 Due to the timing of when data is available, the measure is data for 2021-22.

-Performance indicator 2021-22 Peer median Quartile Rent collected, current and former tenants (including arrears b/f) 96.93% 96.60% 1 Current tenant arrears (excluding voids) 1.30% 2.59% 1 Former tenant arrears (excluding voids) 1.77% 1.62% 3 Rent loss due to voids 0.91% 0.49% 4 Average time to complete repairs (days) 10.9 11.5 1 Satisfaction with the last repair (transactional) 87.69% 89.89% 4 Average relet time (days) 29.44 21.44 4 Gas safety certificate percentage 100.00% 100.00% 1 SAP rating 70.03 71.57 3
+Performance Indicator 2021-22 Peer Median Quartile Rent collected current and former tenants (including arrears b/f) 96.93% 96.60% 1 Current tenant arrears (Excluding Voids) 1.30% 2.59% 1 Former tenant arrears (Excluding Voids) 1.77% 1.62% 3 Rent loss due to voids 0.91% 0.49% 4 Average time to complete repairs (Days) 10.9 11.5 1 Satisfaction with the last repair (Transactional) 87.69% 89.89% 4 Average relet time (Days) 29.44 21.44 4 Gas safety certificate % 100.00% 100.00% 1 SAP rating 70.03 71.57 3

-Former tenant arrears: this measure is 0.15% adverse to the peer median.
-The Income team is currently exploring options with external debt collection agencies to chase former tenants.
+Former Tenant Arrears: this measure is 0.15% adverse to the peer median.
+The Income Team are currently exploring options with external debt collection agencies to chase former tenants.

-Rent loss due to voids: this measure is 0.42% adverse to the peer median which is because FHG uses the opportunity to complete all repair works, major and minor, while the property is void to minimise future tenant disruption.
+Rent loss due to voids: this measure is 0.42% adverse to the peer median which is because FHG uses the opportunity to complete all repair works, major and minor, whilst the property is void to minimise future tenant disruption.

-Satisfaction with the last repair: Customers are contacted after a repair has been completed to survey performance.
-Suggestions and comments are fed back through the Complaints team to improve the service.
+Satisfaction with the last repair: Customers are contacted post repair completion to survey performance.
+Suggestions and feedback are fed back through the complaints team to improve the service.